putt-t/betterauth-cli/README.md

 ## Disclaimer

 I just started re-learning Rust so this is all relatively new to me.
-Feel free to bash my code and give me feedback on how to optimize / improve.
+Feel free to bash my code and give me feedback on how to optimize / improve. also might have some AI slop in there, sometimes be using tab in cursor to help me out as well.

 ## 🚀 Features